cdemon12/inflation_project/README.md

 - making complete responsive
 - Recommended view is on computer browser.

-All precomplied code is availiable here.
+Compiled app is at this link: https://inflation-project-ivory.vercel.app/

 Thanks!